MB337/Pygame-Moving-Background-OpenCV/README.md

 # Pygame-Moving-Background-OpenCV
 This script will allow you to adjust the background according to your character's position.
-Suitable for adventure games, TIP: have a very large map and the player's borders away from the background image coffers.
+Suitable for adventure games, TIP: use a very large map and set the player's borders away from the background image coffers.

 # Knowledge appreciated and modules to install